 Perhaps the first work to study potential benefits of UL-based pre-training was published in 1987.
 It proposed unsupervised AE hierarchies (Ballard, 1987), closely related to certain post-2000 feedforward Deep Learners based on UL (Sec.
-5.15).
+5.14).
 The lowest-level AE NN with a single hidden layer is trained to map input patterns to themselves.
 Its hidden layer codes are then fed into a higher-level AE of the same type, and so on.
 The hope is that the codes in the hidden AE layers have properties that facilitate subsequent learning.
 In one experiment, a particular AE-specific learning algorithm (different from traditional BP of Sec.
-5.5.1) was used to learn a mapping in an AE stack pre-trained by this type of UL (Ballard, 1987).
+5.4.1) was used to learn a mapping in an AE stack pre-trained by this type of UL (Ballard, 1987).
 This was faster than learning an equivalent mapping by BP through a single deeper AE without pre-training.
 On the other hand, the task did not really require a deep AE, that is, the benefits of UL were not that obvious from this experiment.
 Compare an early survey (Hinton, 1989) and the somewhat related Recursive Auto-Associative Memory (RAAM) (Pollack, 1988, 1990; Melnik et al., 2000), originally used to encode linguistic structures, but later also as an unsupervised pre-processor to facilitate deep credit assignment for RL (Gisslen et al., 2011) (Sec.
 6.4).

 In principle, many UL methods (Sec.
-5.7.4) could be stacked like the AEs above, the history-compressing RNNs of Sec.
-5.10, or the Restricted Boltzmann Machines (RBMs) of Sec.
-5.15, to facilitate subsequent SL.
-Compare Stacked Generalization (Wolpert, 1992; Ting and Witten, 1997), and FNNs that profit from pre-training by competitive UL (Rumelhart and Zipser, 1986) prior to BP-based fine-tuning (Maclin and Shavlik, 1995).
+5.6.4) could be stacked like the AEs above, the RNNs of Sec.
+5.9, or the DBNs of Sec.
+5.9, to facilitate subsequent SL.
+Compare Stacked Generalization (Wolpert, 1992).

-5.9 1991: Fundamental Deep Learning Problem of Gradient Descent
+5.8 1991: Fundamental Deep Learning Problem of Gradient Descent

 A diploma thesis (Hochreiter, 1991) represented a milestone of explicit DL research.
 As mentioned in Sec.
-5.7, by the late 1980s, experiments had indicated that traditional deep feedforward or recurrent networks are hard to train by backpropagation (BP) (Sec.
-5.5).
+5.6, by the late 1980s, experiments had indicated that traditional deep feedforward or recurrent networks are hard to train by backpropagation (BP) (Sec.
+5.4).
 Hochreiter's work formally identified a major reason: Typical deep NNs suffer from the now famous problem of vanishing or exploding gradients.
 With standard activation functions (Sec.
 1), cumulative backpropagated error signals (Sec.
-5.5.1) either shrink rapidly, or grow out of bounds.
+5.4.1) either shrink rapidly, or grow out of bounds.
 In fact, they decay exponentially in the number of layers or CAP depth (Sec.
 3), or they explode.
 This is also known as the long time lag problem.
 Much subsequent DL research of the 1990s and 2000s was motivated by this insight.
 Compare (Bengio et al., 1994), who also studied basins of attraction and their stability under noise from a dynamical systems point of view: either the dynamics are not robust to noise, or the gradients vanish; see also (Hochreiter et al., 2001a; Tiňo and Hammer, 2004).
 Over the years, several ways of partially overcoming the Fundamental Deep Learning Problem were explored: